Yuya: Mummy

 Yuya's mummy was first examined by the Australian anatomist Grafton Elliot Smith.
 He found the body of Yuya is that of an old man, 1.651 m tall, with white wavy hair discoloured by the embalming process; his eyebrows and eyelashes were dark brown.
 His ears are unpierced.
 The arms are bent with his hands placed under his chin.
 The left hand is fisted, while the fingers of the right are extended.
 A gold finger stall was found on the little finger of the right hand.
 There were linen embalming packs placed in front of the eyes, and the body cavity was stuffed with resin-treated linen packs.
 Smith guessed his age at death to be 60 based on outward appearance alone.
 Modern CT scanning has estimated his age at death to be 50–60 years, based on the level of joint degeneration and tooth wear.
 The scanning also revealed two separate levels of resin inside the skull.
 Packing had been inserted into his mouth, as well as under the skin of his neck to produce a life-like appearance.
 His cause of death could not be identified.
 Maspero judged that, based on the position of the sarcophagi, Yuya was the first to die and be interred in the tomb.
 However, the large eyes and small nose and mouth seen on his funerary mask suggests it was made during the last decade of the reign of Amenhotep III, meaning he may have outlived Thuya.
 His mummy has the inventory number CG 51190.

-Proposed identification with biblical Joseph

-Ahmed Osman, in his book Stranger in the Valley of the Kings, has suggested an identification between Joseph, the ancient Hebrew patriarch who led the tribe of Israel into Egypt during a famine, and Yuya.
-This theory has not been accepted in mainstream Egyptology.
-Donald B. Redford wrote a scathing review of Stranger in the Valley of the Kings for Biblical Archaeology Review.
-Similarly, Deborah Sweeney has expressed great doubt toward the proposed identification.
-Sweeney states that the title "God's father of the Lord of the Two Lands" is an extension of the title "God's Father," which is not exclusive to Yuya.
-The Bible claims that Joseph's mummified body was exhumed and transported to Canaan by the Israelites, while Yuya's remained undisturbed in the Valley of the Kings in Egypt, where his mummy was discovered in 1905.